DonMVB/aws/AWS_Assoc_SAA_C02.md

 - By reducing the volume of data that has to be loaded and processed by your applications, S3 Select can improve the performance of most applications that frequently access data from S3 by up to 400% because you’re dealing with significantly less data.
 - You can also use S3 Select for Glacier.

+### S3 REST API (Added 9/24/2020)
+- Review the article that discusses MFA delete https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMFADelete.html
+- REST API calls use 'x-amz' as part of the header,and x-amz-mfa request header for MFA DELETE (AWS CSAPT)

 ## CloudFront